ohscar/rmalloc/doc/paper/introduction.rst

 Configuration settings, including setting GC flavor, can be done at runtime via command line parameters to the JVM.

 All JVM GCs use *generations*, in which objects are allocated and later moved if they survive a garbage collection.
-This is mainly done as a optimization to execution time since different collection strategies can be used for "young" objects and "old" objects (i.e. the ones that have survived a set number of collections).
-A generation is implemented as separate memory areas, and therefore, areas that are not full, waste memory.
-Also, application code is unaware of when collection occurs, generations is also a means of reduce the time the application is paused, if the collection cannot happen simultaneously with application execution.
+This is mainly done as an optimization to execution time since different collection strategies can be used for "young" objects and "old" objects (i.e. the ones that have survived a set number of collections).
+A generation is implemented as separate memory areas, and therefore, areas that are not full waste memory.
+Also, application code is unaware of when collection occurs, generations is also a means of reducing the time the application is paused, if the collection cannot happen simultaneously with application execution.
 Pausing in general is a problem GCs try to solve.

 In my thesis, I give control over pausing to the application that can decide at its own discretion when the most